Capalotpriv/endelig33/README.md

 ## ✨ Overview

-Gusto is an elegant, modern restaurant website designed to showcase culinary excellence and provide an exceptional user experience.
+Vusto is an elegant, modern restaurant website designed to showcase culinary excellence and provide an exceptional user experience.
 The website features a beautiful, responsive design that highlights the restaurant's exquisite cuisine, award-winning chefs, and impeccable service.

 ### 🌟 Live Demo

-Experience the website live at [gusto-restaurant.netlify.app](https://gusto-restaurant.netlify.app)
+Experience the website live at [vusto-restaurant.netlify.app](https://vusto-restaurant.netlify.app)

 ## 🚀 Features